OhioBob/Grannus-Expansion-Pack/README.md

 1. GEP_Primary is an optional add-on that turns GEP into a primary star system, with Grannus as the central star and Nodens the home world.

-2. To use GEP_Primary, first install GEP per the instructions above (with Stock, no GPP).
+2. To use GEP_Primary, first download and install Grannus Expansion Pack per the GEP installation instructions.

 3. Copy [GEP Download]\Optional Mods\GEP_Primary\GameData\GEP_Primary to [KSP]\GameData\ .